pkumar002/notes/javascript/ds-and-algo/1-time-complexity.md

 `If not using time then what?`

 - Rather thant counting `seconds`, which are so variable....
-- Let's cont the `number of operations` the computer has to perform!.
+- Let's count the `number of operations` the computer has to perform!.

 `**Solution 1:`\*\*
 It has `5n+2` operation.